mbmccoy/smtp_to_tcp/README.md

 ## Installation (both machines)

-To start, first install `python3`  on both the `local` and `remote` machines.
+To start, first install `python3` and `pip3` on both the `local` and `remote` machines.
 The code was tested with python 3.4, and your mileage may vary with different versions.

 You'll also want to install the packages listed in `requirements.txt`.
 The `pip` package manager makes the process painless: